tpoisot/CoPhyCha/CoSpec-chapter.md

 All of these events have been well described in a variety of empirical systems.

-host-switch can give congruent phylo, see De Vienne 2007

-[@jackson_cophylogenetic_2004] and [@DeVienne20070]: host-siwtch towrads phylo related hosts can give congruent phylogenies if the pathogen evolves faster than the host

-## Coevolutionary mechanisms behind the lack of cophylogenetic signal
+## Coevolution will impede the co-phylogenetic structure

 In this part, I show how coevolution can, and under some circumstances, is expected to, result in the four previously described events, thus preventing the establishment of a cophylogenetic structure.

 **Coevolution can trigger intra-host speciation.**

+**Coevolution can trigger host-switch.**

+host-switch can give congruent phylo, see De Vienne 2007

+Several evidences, however, point to the fact that these events can result in matching phylogenies. @jackson_cophylogenetic_2004 and @de_vienne_when_2007 observed that, as long as parasite acquire new hosts which are phylogenetically related to their current ones, the chances that a co-phylogenetic structure is detected increases.
+This is especially true if the parasite evolves faster than the host, in which case the host phylogeny serves as a "template" that wille guide the parasite diversification.

+**Coevolution can trigger host diversification.**

+Hosts are selected on their ability to avoid, escape, and resist their parasites.
+This led to an important literature on the selection for "enemy-free" spaces, *i.e.* environments (or combination of traits) in which the host is freed from the selective and demographic pressure of its enemies [@jeffries_enemy_1984].

+@bernays_on_1988

+@atsatt_lycaenid_1981

+@brown_role_1995 observed that when a new host plant emerges, gallmakers tend to select preferentially the ancestral one to lay their eggs.
+In this perspective, the fact that the new host is not exploited is not a "failure" to cospeciate, but rather reflects the fact that exploiting the new host will result in a loss of performance for the enemy.

+**Coevolution can trigger parasite extinction.**

 # Conclusions